 Enable a drum Voice

-To enable a Drum voice you choose one of your Parts and go to Global settings, dial to the part and change it from Mono (or Chord) to become a Drum part.
-In the below photograph I am using Part 8 which I previously named KORGX.
+To enable a Drum voice, choose one of your PARTS (must be between 5 and 8) and go to GLOBAL settings, dial to the PART and change it from Mono (or Chord) to become a Drum part.
+In the below photograph, I am using Part 8 which I previously named KORGX.
 I have routed the 4 voice outputs to send signals to my Jack Expander module (trigger outputs 5 to 8), and each are connected to CV inputs of my ALM SALMPLE.
 You may alternatively use the Vector Gate and Velocity OUTs instead of triggers if you want to control volume as well as gates.

-Routing is as easy as going to the Part routing page and selecting (in this instance) D8.1, D8.2, D8.3 and D8.4 against the output you want to employ.
+Routing is achieved by going to the PART routing page and selecting (in this instance) D8.1, D8.2, D8.3 and D8.4 against the output you want to employ.
 “D” stands for drum voice, “8” is my chosen drum Part and dot one through four are the drum voices.
-In this build I observed that dialing too fast can confuse the Vector but I found dialing slowly or using SHIFT and dial to jump increments was flawless.
-As I said, this is a pre release build.
-This also works for midi connected drum machines though I have not tested it personally.
+In this build I observed that dialing too fast can confuse the Vector, but I found dialing slowly or using SHIFT and dial to jump increments was flawless.
+This also works for MIDI connected drum machines.

 Pressing the Step Encoder (1 to 8) or the associated white key (1 to 8) will enable or disable a drum hit for the cursor selected voice.
 You can then use the Step encoders to dial velocity levels if you are using Gate/Velocity outs and not Triggers.
-Once you get into it, this is a very fast way to create a drum pattern and also edit during performance.
+This sounds complex, but once you get into it, this is a very fast way to create a drum pattern and also edit during performance.
 Kudos to Jim for finding a really great way to present this feature within the Vector.

 Additional Comment on Drums

-Also new to the pre-release firmware I am using is Custom Chord voices.
-If you remember a few weeks ago when you started reading this article (yes it is very long) I mentioned there were three modes for parts being Monophonic, Chord and Drum voices.
-Chord mode is split between two types being prebuilt chord voices and Custom Chords.
-Just like Drum Voices, Custom Chords are not in production firmware so I will focus on the high level operations.
+Also new to firmware version 1.5 is Custom Chord voices.
+If you remember a few weeks ago when you started reading this article (yes it is very long), I mentioned there were three modes for parts being Monophonic, Chord and Drum voices.
+Chord mode is split between three types, being prebuilt chord voices, basic intervals, and Custom Chords.

-For a Custom Chord (see Step 1 below), each Step presents with the bass note of the chord.
-The three numbers directly to the right are your additional harmonic intervals.
+For a Custom Chord (see Step 1 below), each Step presents the bass note of the chord.
+The three numbers directly to the right are your additional intervals.
 You can use some or all of the available voices to create a Custom Chord.
-The numbers represent semi tone steps from the bass note.
+The numbers represent semi-tone steps from the bass note.
 A tied note between steps will cause any common notes to be held instead of re-triggered, which is pretty nifty!

 For example, to build a C minor you might select C, 3, 7 and 12 for four voices.
 You can also spread chords across four octaves ascending from the bass note.
-Intervals are represented numerically from 1 to 12 (blank being 0 for unison) and a small graphic will appear to show you are in the second, third or fourth octave range.
-It works really, really well.
+Intervals are represented numerically from 1 to 12 (blank being 0 for unison), and a small graphic will appear to show you are in the second, third or fourth octave range.

 Sync to your DAW

-I own a couple of MOTU audio interfaces (828es and 8pre) and decided to run time sync from my PC DAW via the excellent Silent Ways (Expert Sleepers) VST.
-The benefit of this approach is that your DAW to Eurorack timing is going to be rock solid, and far superior to a MIDI (especially USB MIDI based clocks).
-Part of the beauty of Eurorack is the solid timing, so why ruin that with MIDI clocks; especially if you are like me and run a Windows DAW where USB is granted only low priority to access system resources.
+I own a couple of MOTU audio interfaces (828es and 8pre) and decided to run time-sync from my PC DAW via the excellent Silent Ways (Expert Sleepers) VST.
+The benefit of this approach is that your DAW-to-Eurorack timing should be rock solid, and far superior to MIDI (especially USB MIDI based clocks).
+Part of the beauty of Eurorack is the solid timing, so why ruin that with MIDI clocks, especially if you are like me and run a Windows DAW, where USB is granted low priority to access system resources.
 Macs apparently have better USB timing.

-The best thing you can do for your DAW to Eurorack explorations are get on board with Silent Ways.
-It sends CV based time out from your audio interface and my understanding is that for RUN/STOP and TIME you don't need decoupled audio outputs as you would if you were sending LFO signals, and so on.
+The best thing you can do for your DAW-to-Eurorack explorations are get on board with Silent Ways.
+It sends CV based time out from your audio interface, and my understanding is that for RUN/STOP and TIME, you don't need decoupled audio outputs as you would if you were sending LFO signals.